Skwiix - Musical-Info-Advice-Support

 Choosing the right one

-• The level of your commitment to play the instrument
+• The level of your commitment to playing the instrument

-• How much time you want to spend rehearsing playing the instrument
+• How much time do you want to spend rehearsing playing the instrument

-• How much money you wish to spend on the instrument
+• How much money do you wish to spend on the instrument

-• The styles and genres you wish to play
+• The styles and genres you want to play

 • The instrument type that best suits you

-How much you can spend on the quality of the instrument you get is wide ranging.
-You can get a simple good working used instrument that is fully sufficient for your purposes or a new expensive instrument that may not necessarily be fit for your purposes.
+How much you can spend on the quality of the instrument you get is wide-ranging.
+You can get a simple, good, working, used instrument entirely sufficient for your purposes or a new expensive instrument that may not fit your goals.

 Picture

-Where possible, it makes sense to check if you can lease or rent a new instrument from the music shop which can be bought later.
-Do not rush the decision to get your instrument, take your time to ensure that you get the right thing.
+Where possible, it makes sense to check if you can lease or rent a new instrument from the music shop, which you can buy later.
+Do not rush the decision to get your instrument; take your time to ensure you get the right thing.

-If the dealer hasn't got the type of instrument you want, you should ask them to show you the ones they have that is within your budget range to try out.
-Off course be aware that the Acoustic, Bass and Electric guitars will differ from each other in terms of sound, quality and cost.
+If the dealer hasn't got the type of instrument you want, you should ask them to show you the ones they have that are within your budget range to try out.
+Off course, be aware that the Acoustic, Bass and Electric Guitars will differ in sound, quality and cost.

-To ensure you are buying an instrument fit for purpose carefully check if anything is broken or scratched on your selected instrument before you buy.
+To ensure you are buying an instrument fit for your purpose, carefully check if anything is broken or scratched on your selected instrument before you buy.

 • Does it play well?